abcxyz/aod-template/README.md

     -   IAM cleanup: removes the requested permissions.

-    Otherwise, the PR will automatically be closed after X hours of the last commited time depending on how you configure your [expire.yml](.github/workflows/expire.yml) job.
+    Otherwise, the PR will automatically be closed after X hours of the last committed time depending on how you configure your [expire.yml](.github/workflows/expire.yml) job.

     To retry if cleanup failed, please restore your branch, reopen the PR, and